Tony-Proum/Tony-Proum.github.io/_drafts/another-hacktoberfest.markdown

 # My first participation.

-The first time I participated, I were not use to the process of contributing on OpenSource project.
+The first time I participated, I were not use to the process of contributing on OpenSource projects.
 To be honest, I think that I were not totally aware of what OpenSource was or the phylosophy behind that.

 This past me were not really confident when writing a message into an issue and more precisely were terrifying to write things on github:
-I thought, damn if somebody read this and ... you know maybe is this a big shitty comment or question ... maybe should I avoid write a thing on github since I'm not an expert on this specific thing I wanted to answer about.
+I thought, damn if somebody read this and ... you know maybe is this a big shitty comment or question ... maybe should I avoid to write a thing on github since I'm not an expert on this specific thing I wanted to answer about.

 present me to my past me: in the future you will not be an expert of anything so if you wait for it, you may have to wait for a long long time ... or maybe it will never happens
-Secondly: idiot, if you want to become an expert on something don't fear errors or stupid questions ... that seems to be a good way to learn
+Secondly: idiot, if you want to become an expert on something don't fear errors or stupid questions ... that seems to be a good way to learn.

 Happily SFEIR has organized an event around the hacktoberfest.